 This of course, also depends on your physical condition.
 You should test your bug out bag once you have packed the proper weight for your body type.
 You can also reduce the total weight if you can’t carry it for more than 3 miles without having to take a break.

 Recommended reading: Items that should be in your 72 hour Bug Out Bag

-If you are serious about your bugging out plan, you should really pay attention to the bug out packing tips listed in this article as it will help you better organize your pack.
+If you are serious about your bugging out plan, pay attention to the bug out packing tips listed in this article.
+They will help you better organize your pack.
 Each bug out bag should be personalized based on the owner who uses it.
 The items bought and packed, the way they were pack and how they will be used should provide comfort and peace of mind, rather than frustration and lose of time.

 Popular Survival and Preparedness recommended for you:

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)

 Blackout USA (Video about EMP survival and preparedness guide)

 Survival MD (Knowledge to survive any medical crisis situation)

 Bullet Proof Home (Learn how to Safeguard your Home)